What is Renters Insurance?

 - Flood and Earthquake Damages- Earthquake and flood damages are also not covered by a renters policy, especially in areas prone to these natural disasters.
 Nevertheless, some companies offer coverage of these disasters at premium rates.

-How Much Does Renters Insurance Cost?
+How Much Does It Cost?

-Fortunately, a renters insurance policy isn’t that expensive, these policies can cost you as little as $10 to $20 a month and about $200 to $250 per year.
+Fortunately, a typical renters insurance policy isn’t that expensive, these policies can cost you as little as $10 to $20 a month and about $200 to $250 per year.
 This is a fraction of the replacement cost for the average renter's belongings.
 It just makes sense to obtain this type of insurance even if it's not required.

-The price of your policy is determined by the type of policy you need.
-Individuals who own expensive and sophisticated gadgets will pay more than those who’ve simple and less expensive items.
+The price of your policy is determined by the type of policy, and how much coverage you need.
+Individuals who own expensive and sophisticated gadgets or an art collection will pay more than those who’ve simple and less expensive items.

 Do You Need Renters Insurance?

-It’s all up to you to decide whether you need renters’ insurance or not.
+It’s all up to you to decide whether you need renters insurance or not.
 If you’re finding it hard to make this decision, start by evaluating your personal finances and your possessions.
 If you live in a small studio apartment with simple furnishings, and you’re sure that you can replace them from your pocket without any struggles, you may not want renters insurance.

-Don’t forget to include the smaller items, i.e., dishes, books, clothes, even pots, and pans.
+Don’t forget to include the smaller items, i.e., dishes, books, musical instruments, fine jewelry, clothes, even pots, and pans.
 Now, sum up the total and if the total amount exceeds the amount you can afford to replace your inventory, you should consider getting a quote for a renters insurance policy.

 How Can I Get Renters Insurance?